-"I'M GETTING REMARRIED!"
+"I'm Getting Remarried!"

+Statistics show most people remarry after a divorce or death of a spouse.
+Nearly 75% of divorced women will remarry within 10 years.
 Marriage can be just as difficult the second time around, especially when you blend families.
 The trend toward multiple marriages has resulted in millions of "blended" families, where one or both parties have remarried or have children from other relationships.